 There are many benefits to using open source software.
 First, it’s free to use.
 This can save you a lot of money upfront, as you won’t have to pay for a license or subscription.
 Second, it’s flexible and customizable.
 You can tailor the code to your specific needs and requirements.
 Third, unlike an ecommerce SaaS solution, open source is relatively easy to scale.
 As your business grows, you can add more features and functionality to your webstore without any problems.

 Nevertheless, there are a few downsides to using open source software.
-First, it can be more difficult to set up and configure a website than using a SaaS solution.
-Second, you’ll need to be comfortable working with code to make changes or additions to the platform.
+First, it is more difficult to set up and configure a website than using a SaaS solution.
+Second, you’ll need to be comfortable working with code to make changes or additions to the platform, which is typically the job of ecommerce development companies.
 Third, because it’s open source, there’s always a risk that someone could (deliberately) introduce security vulnerabilities to the code.

 Overall, open source platforms offer a lot of advantages and benefits.
 If you’re looking for a cost-effective and flexible solution for your online store, open source ecommerce could be the right choice for you.